The page you are trying to access has been deactivated because Thomas Lameris is not working for NIOZ anymore.

 Go to Staff.

-I am an ecologist with a passion for migratory birds and the Arctic.
-My main research focus is to study the ability of migrants to keep up with current Arctic climate warming.
-I study animals and their food using long-term tracking and reproduction data, field experiments and models.
+I am an ecologist with a passion for migratory birds and the Arctic, with a special focus on the Russian Arctic.
+My main research focus is to study how climate warming impacts fitness of migrants, and whether they are capable to adjust timing decisions in a warming climate.
+To do so, I study animals and their food using long-term tracking and reproduction data, field experiments and models.
+I am interested in a wide range of species, including shorebirds (Red Knots, Grey Plovers, Turnstones), geese (Barnacle Geese, Brent Geese) and Arctic migratory birds in general.

-2018 - current: Postdoctoral researcher at NIOZ (NWO Polar Programme)
+2018 - 2020: Postdoctoral researcher at NIOZ (NWO Polar Programme)

 2013 - 2018: PhD-student at NIOO-KNAW / Universiy of Amsterdam (NWO Polar Programme)